KaushikKondu/Doctor-prescription-using-Python-speech-to-text/README.md

 PREREQUISITES:

-The Code Requires to be imported before they can be used.
+The Code Requires dependencies that have to be  installed and imported before they can be used.